splanck/vento/README.md

   compile-time `THEME_DIR` path (default `themes/`).
 Theme names are matched case-insensitively, and the picker shows a live preview of the highlighted colors while you navigate the list.
-- **Basic Syntax Highlighting**: Simple syntax highlighting for C, HTML, and Python files.
+- **Basic Syntax Highlighting**: Built-in definitions for C, C#, HTML, JS, CSS, Python, shell, and JSON.
+Other languages are treated as plain text.
 - **Status Bar**: Displays the current line and column number.
 - **Scroll Bar**: Indicates your position within the document.
 - **Optional Line Numbers**: Toggle line numbers in the settings dialog.